surdu/spawn/readme.md

 Enter Spawn: put a template folder on GitHub (for now), add a config file to that folder enumerating the variables to replace throughout the folder and you're set.

 Every time you'll need a new project based on that template, just call `spawn <GitHubUser>/<GitHubRepo>`.
-Spawn will prompts you to enter values for template variables defined in the config and you're good to go.
+Spawn will prompt you to enter values for template variables defined in the config and you're good to go.

 # Installation

-In order to use Spawn you'll need [Node](https://nodejs.org) and npm, which usually comes bundled with Node.
+In order to use Spawn you'll need [Node](https://nodejs.org) and npm, which usually comes bundled.

-After installing Node and npm, just run the following command:
+After installing Node and npm, just run the following command to install Spawn:

 ```
 npm install spawn-cli -g